Can someone get high taking trazodone?

 - Nightmare control

-The number of Trazodone prescriptions has increased from around 13 million in 2004 to almost 26 million in 2014.
+Trazodone prescriptions have increased from around 13 million in 2004 to almost 26 million in 2014.

-According to data collected by CVS pharmacies, Trazodone is most often prescribed to patients between the ages of 40 to 60, about 44 percent of prescriptions.
-Those over the age of 60 come in second, receiving an estimated 37 percent of trazodone prescriptions.
+According to data collected by CVS pharmacies, this drug is most often prescribed to patients between 40 and 60 years old (about 44%).
+Those over 60 receive an estimated 37%.